Medicare Annual Election Period is Around the Corner

 When you turn 65 you are automatically enrolled in Medicare part A and B, as long as you are receiving social security or the railroad retirement board.
 If you turn 65 and are not yet receiving social security or railroad retirement board benefits, Medicare enrollment may work differently.
 You will not be automatically enrolled in Medicare Part A and B, and would need to sign up.

 Original Medicare covers Part A (hospital insurance) and B (medical insurance) services which you are automatically enrolled in if you collect social security.
 You usually don’t pay for Part A coverage, if you or your spouse paid Medicare taxes while working.
-For Part B most people will pay a standard premium ($121.80 for 2016), however if your modified adjusted gross income is above $85,000 filing single tax return or $170,000 filing a joint return your premium may be adjusted.
+For Part B most people will pay a standard premium ($170.10 for 2022).
+The annual deductible for all Medicare Part B beneficiaries is $233 in 2022.

 Medicare Advantage is the alternative way to receive coverage and these benefits are offered through local carriers (in our region, carriers like UPMC or Highmark).
 These plans must at a minimum offer the same services the original Medicare offers, but, these plans often offer more benefits with lower copays.
 Unlike original Medicare, there is a monthly premium with an annual limit on out-of-pocket costs.
 In addition, by choosing this type of plan, your coverage will act more like a group-sponsored health plan which may be something you are more comfortable with.